 Mr. Dubose has served as a director of the Company since June 2005 and was Chairman of the Audit Committee until March 2010.
 In connection with NetREIT entering into a management agreement with Dubose Model Homes, USA, Mr. Dubose became an employee of NetREIT on March 1, 2010 and has served as Chief Financial Officer, Treasurer, and a director of NetREIT Dubose Model Home REIT, Inc. since its organization.
-He has also served as Chief Executive Officer of NetREIT Advisors LLC, a whollyowned subsidiary of the Company, since its inception.
+He has also served as Chief Executive Officer of NetREIT Advisors LLC, a wholly-owned subsidiary of the Company, since its inception.
 From 2008 to 2010, Mr. Dubose was President of Dubose Model Homes, USA, a residential real estate investment company headquartered in Houston, Texas that he founded in 1985, a position he also held until 2004.
 Prior to forming that company, Mr. Dubose served as Vice President and Chief Financial Officer of a full service real estate brokerage company in Houston for six years.
 From June 1973 to February 1976, he served as a staff accountant with PricewaterhouseCoopers f/k/a Price Waterhouse.
-Mr. Dubose graduated with a B.A. degree in Accounting from Lamar University in 1973.
-Although not active at present, Mr. Dubose is a Certified Public Accountant in the state of Texas.
+Mr. Dubose is a Certified Public Accountant in the state of Texas.
 He also holds a real estate brokerage license.
 Because of his prior experience in real estate and his extensive financial background, the Nominating and Corporate Governance Committee determined that Mr. Dubose is a qualified candidate for the Board.

-Kenneth W. Elsberry (78)
+Kenneth W. Elsberry (77)

 Mr. Elsberry served as the Company's Chief Financial Officer until April 1, 2016 and Treasurer since its inception and as a director until 2008 before he commenced serving as a director again in 2010.
 On April 1, 2016, Mr. Elsberry informed the Board that he was resigning from his current position as Chief Financial Officer but would remain a director of NetREIT, Inc. and continue the duties of Treasurer.
-Mr. Elsberry also has served as Vice President and Chief Financial Officer of NetREIT Advisors, LLC and NTR Property Management, Inc., the Company's property management affiliate.
+Mr. Elsberry also had served as Vice President and Chief Financial Officer of NetREIT Advisors, LLC and NTR Property Management, Inc., the Company's property management affiliate.
 He is a member of the California Society of Certified Public Accountants and American Institute of Certified Public Accountants.
 From December 2004 to October 2007, Mr. Elsberry served as chief financial officer of Trusonic, Inc., a startup technology company based in San Diego, California.
-Mr. Elsberry also served as a Director of the Centurion Counsel Funds, an investment company registered under the Investment Company Act of 1940, from March 10, 2001 until 2005 and was formerly the chief financial officer and a Director of Centurion Institutional Services.
-From 1994 until its dissolution in 1999, Mr. Elsberry served as chief financial officer of Clover Income and Growth REIT ("Clover REIT").
+Mr. Elsberry also served as a Director of the Centurion Counsel Funds, an investment company registered under the Investment Company Act of 1940, from March 10, 2001 until 2005 and was formerly the chief financial officer of Clover Income and Growth REIT ("Clover REIT").
 Mr. Elsberry received his Bachelor of Science degree in accounting from Colorado State University.
 Because of his extensive experience in accounting and financial services, the Nominating and Corporate Governance Committee determined that Mr. Elsberry is a qualified candidate for the Board.

-Jack K. Heilbron (66)
+Jack K. Heilbron (65)